First-Timer’s Guide to San Rafael

 Things to Do

 One of the best tips for touring San Rafael is to do as the locals do.
 Set aside a few hours for Art Works Downtown, Inc. Located on Fourth Street downtown, there are four art galleries, 28 art studios, a frame shop, a jewelers’ guild and a restaurant.
 Gallery hop, take a class or attend one of the regularly scheduled events.
-Another popular spot is the Thursday-night farmers’ market.
+Another popular event is the soon-to-be continued Thursday-night Dining Under the Lights program every Thursday and Friday night, weather permitting.
 Listen to live music from local talent or shop for the perfect souvenir at one of the many artisan stalls.
 When you need a break from the crowds, take a walk through the 1,600-acre China Camp State Park while learning about its history as a shrimping village.

 Where to Eat